JesusIslam/numbers-app/README.md

 ## Important Notes

 This project only tested on docker-for-desktop, if you wanted to use it on real k8s cluster.
-Please modify the artifact image in skaffold.
+Please modify the artifact image in skaffold.yaml and k8s manifest.
 The images need to be pushed to registry and pulled by your pod.

 ## Source